-If you're looking for campgrounds in Musekgon MI, South Channel will not disappoint.
-Muskegon State Park is located four miles west of North Muskegon on the shore of Lake Michigan.
+If you're looking for campgrounds in Musekgon MI, South Channel Campground will not disappoint.
+Muskegon State Park is located four miles west of North Muskegon on the shore of Lake Michigan, and is one of the best Muskegon campgrounds in the area.
 There are over two miles of shoreline on Lake Michigan and over a mile on Muskegon Lake.
 The park is located near Duck Lake State Park and P.J.
 Hoffmaster State Park.

 A variety of local attractions make this park even more remarkable, including Michigan Adventure (amusement park), Gillette Nature Center at Hoffmaster State Park, Muskegon County Museum, Muskegon Museum of Art and the U.S.S.
 Silversides (World War II submarine open for tours).

 Can watch boats go through channel from campsite, loved watching the lake express

 This is a wonderful park for families!
 We have stayed several times and it gets better each visit!

 Stayed here with our camper over the weekend, we loved it!
 We stayed on the channel side, and was right next to the pathway to walk to the channel.
 It’s very well maintained, fire pit rings, bath house, electric hookups, dump station, paved spots.
 It was close to The beach to Lake Michigan and the beautiful sand dunes right on the beach.
 We brought our dogs and stayed for two nights, it was a great place to start our camping season.